Trusted by 19,000+ Clinicians

 Summary

-Hip fractures can be caused by a few different things, so it’s always important to try and prevent them from happening in the first place with things like the Hip’Guard belt.
+Hip fractures can be caused by a few different things, so it’s always important to try and prevent them from happening in the first place.
 If you ever suspect that someone has sustained a hip fracture, then it’s important to seek medical attention.

 Whilst hip fractures can vary in location and severity, the treatment remains consistent for all of them; limited weight-bearing and surgery if necessary.
 The key focus for any treatment of a hip fracture will be to repair the joint and ensure that it can remain as functional as possible.